- To Access

+If you are off campus you will need to login first.
 Go to LSU Libraries Home Page under Library Information in your MyLSU account.
 This will allow you to access the databases without a password from off campus and bring you to this screen (www.lib.lsu.edu).

-Move your cursor over Research Tools at the top of the screen.
+If you are on campus, you can also access the databases from the LSU homepage by moving your cursor over Research Tools at the top of the screen.

 Click on Indexes and Databases under Find Articles.

-Databases are arranged three ways: Title, Topic, and Frequently Used Databases.
+Database OrganizationDatabases are arranged three ways: Title, Subject, and Frequently Used Databases.

 Let's concentrate on the last category, Frequently Used Databases, the ones that everyone needs to know.

 Frequently Used DatabasesAcademic Search Complete - great, scholarly, mostly full text, database that also contains some magazines and newspapers.
 For more information on Academic Search Complete, visit our tutorial.

 Business Source Complete - business version of Academic Source Complete.